lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ mkdir ~/.vim/colors

 Copy my [theme git files](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.vim/colors) to the new colors folder.
-Once done, edit the .vimrc file and add these lines to let vim know that we want syntax highlighting based on file names:
+Edit the .vimrc file and add these lines to let vim know that we want syntax highlighting based on file names:

 - *filetype on*
 - *syntax on*